Koniverse/PlaynationGameSDK/README.md

 - **Returns**: A promise that resolves when the score is tracked.

 #### `signResult(gamePlayId: string, gameToken: string, score: number): Promise<string>`
-Signs the result of a game play.
+Signs & submits the result of a game play.
+The game result will be signed and submitted to the Playnation server.

 - **gamePlayId**: The game play ID.
 - **gameToken**: The game token.